-THADA provides educator support and solutions for creating inclusive and accessible digital course materials following ADA guidelines.
+THADA is here to provide educator's with support and solutions for creating inclusive and accessible digital course materials following ADA guidelines.

-THADA offers virtual consultations, training, audits, and instructional material development.
+THADA offers trainings, consultations, audits, and instructional material development.

 Free, unlimited access to self-training guides that address the digital instructional materials you use.

 Sign up to get a monthly alert when new training videos and instructional materials are available.

 - Member of the International Association of Accessibility Professionals

 - 5+ years teaching Linguistics, Composition, and Leadership

 If you’re tired of jumping website to website trying to find information and instructions on how to make your courses ADA compliant – then look no further!
 THADA assists educators in offering ADA compliant instruction for their online and face-to-face courses.
 Creating a truly ADA functional course takes a great deal of time and resources that you may not have.
 We’re here to help!